Evaluation capacity development in selected countries in Latin America - FOCEVAL

 The first Plataforma Nacional meeting was held in Costa Rica in February 2017, facilitating exchange between relevant actors in government, civil society, research and academia in Costa Rica and providing an opportunity to set up cross-institutional working groups to implement the work packages.

-The work packages to be implemented over the next two years include the following:
+The work packages to be implemented over the next two years included the following:

 - assisting in developing a national evaluation policy in Costa Rica